Connecticut court orders new murder trial for Kennedy cousin Michael Skakel, report says

 OFFICIALS ASK COURT TO SEND KENNEDY COUSIN BACK TO PRISON

 Skakel was accused of bludgeoning Martha Moxley to death in 1975 in Greenwich, Conn., while the pair were in their teens.
-He was convicted of the murder in 2002.
+He was found guilty of the murder in 2002.

-After being handed a 20 year prison term, he was released on bail following a lower court's decision to overturn his murder conviction in 2013.
+After being handed a 20-year-to-life prison term, he was released on bail following a lower court's 2013 decision to overturn his conviction.

-Skakel is the nephew of Ethel Kennedy, who was married to Robert F. Kennedy,
+Skakel is the nephew of Ethel Kennedy, who was married to Robert F. Kennedy.

-The well-known name and his wealthy family has generated international attention to the case, as well as a number of theories about who killed Moxley and the brutal way in which she died.
+The well-known name and his wealthy family have generated international attention to the case, as well as a number of theories about who killed Moxley and the brutal way in which she died.
+Several others, including Skakel's brother, Tommy, were mentioned as potential suspects.

 The Associated Press contributed to this report.